-BUSN 473/74 Internship in Business: 1,2 or 3 cr
+BUSN 473/74 Internship in Business (1, 2 or 3 cr)

 This internship offers the opportunity to put learned theory to practical application in a supervised work environment.
 Internship learning objectives are developed by student and faculty member, with approval of employer, to provide appropriate work-based learning experiences.
-Students are required to complete a minimum of 45 hours and complete a portfolio culminating the internship. \EXSL Repeat up to 6 cr.
+Students are required to complete a minimum of 45 hours and complete a portfolio culminating the internship.
+EPRT.
+EXSL.
+May repeat up to 6 cr.